The Role of 4-Inch Industrial TFT Displays in Modern Thermostat Design

 • Receive real-time alerts if thresholds are exceeded.

 Example: A factory zone with sensitive equipment requires precision temperature control.
 A 4-inch display integrated into the thermostat allows technicians to respond instantly and adjust parameters without logging into a separate control terminal.
+For deeper exploration into embedded SBC form factors used in smart thermostats, check out this real-world design story: Why Custom SBC Had to Break the Rectangle Rule.

 Hardware Integration